imanassypov/Ansible-ThousandEyesCat9K/README.md

 ## Sample execution
 Deployment script operates in two phases:
-i) TE agent deployment and activation
+- TE agent deployment and activation
 -- Verify if IOSXE meets minimum requirement
 -- Verify TE App is already deployed
--- If TE App is not deployed, provision basic configuration (TE Vlan, AppGigEthernet trunk, NAT, NAT ACL) -- Check for presence of TE installer tar, and distribution if necessary -- TE App install, activate and start ii) Enterprise Proxy SSL Certificate distribution
+-- If TE App is not deployed, provision basic configuration (TE Vlan, AppGigEthernet trunk, NAT, NAT ACL) -- Check for presence of TE installer tar, and distribution if necessary -- TE App install, activate and start
+- Enterprise Proxy SSL Certificate distribution
 -- Verify if TE App is in 'RUNNING' state
 -- Transfer list of Proxy SSL pub certificates to the switch -- Transfer the same certs into the running TE container